maumitabhaumik/maumitabhaumik.github.io/index.md

 <h2> <span style="color: #3498DB ;">Updates!</span> </h2>

-- Paper selected for a Talk in the _main session_ at _Sinn und Bedeutung 30_ at Goethe University, Frankfurt.
+- Paper selected for a Talk in the _main session_ at _Sinn und Bedeutung 30_ at Goethe University, Frankfurt, Germany.

 - Paper selected for Talk at _XPRAG Fest 2025 - Experiments on the Semantics/Pragmatics Interface_ at ZAS, Berlin.